johnyorke/JYGraphView/README.md

 # Intro

-JYGraphViewController is a slightly adapted version of the graph that appears in [Tempo/Weather](http://www.appstore.com/tempoweather).
+JYGraphView is a slightly adapted version of the graph that appears in [Tempo/Weather](http://www.appstore.com/tempoweather).
 JYGraphView is a sublass of UIScrollView.
 You can get one on screen easily using code:

 ```obj-c
 JYGraphView *graphView = [[JYGraphView alloc] initWithFrame:frame];